 AACC is offering students in select programs the opportunity to enroll without the financial burden of paying for college.
-Eligible students can now attend AACC with all tuition and fees paid through scholarships.

 Salaries are highly competitive.
 According to the U.S. Bureau of Labor Statistics, entry-level welders can make $18 per hour, while experienced welders with multiple American Welding Society (AWS) certifications can double or triple their wages.

 Welding training consists of noncredit fundamental, intermediate and advanced courses.
 Begin with the fundamental welding course and go on to specialize in one of the three processes, (STICK, MIG or TIG) with intermediate and advanced level training.